-We would like to thank our generous donors from the past decade who have been instrumental to our success, particularly our largest donor and event host, former Chairman Geoffrey de Jager, who steered us through our recent growth trajectory.
+We would like to thank our generous donors from the past decade who have been instrumental to our success, particularly our largest donor and Honorary President, Geoffrey de Jager.

-We are also grateful to each of the trusts and foundations, large and small, which have supported our work to bring classics into state schools across the country and to our 2020 corporate sponsor, Roma Numismatics.
+We are also grateful to each of the trusts and foundations, large and small, which have supported our work to bring classics into state schools across the country and to our 2021 corporate sponsor, Roma Numismatics.

-Thanks to the trusts and foundations who have donated £10k or over during our first decade:
+Thanks to the trusts and foundations who have supported us in 2021:

-The A. G. Leventis Foundation, Basil Samuel Charitable Trust, The Binks Trust, The John Coates Charitable Trust, John S Cohen Foundation, Drapers' Charitable Fund, The Foyle Foundation, Friends of Classics, The Garfield Weston Foundation, Goldman Sachs Gives, Hobson Foundation for Classical Studies, Hugh Fraser Foundation, Linbury Trust, Mercers' Charitable Trust, National Lottery Heritage Fund, The Polonsky Foundation, Rank Foundation, Reed Foundation, Rushworth Foundation, Sackler Trust, Stanley Foundation, The Waterloo Foundation and others who wish to remain anonymous.
+The A. G. Leventis Foundation, The Anglo-Hellenic League, Basil Samuel Charitable Trust, John S Cohen Foundation, The CPF Trust, The Fitton Trust, The Foyle Foundation, The Garfield Weston Foundation, The Gatsby Charitable Foundation, Gilbert Murray Trust, Goldman Sachs Gives UK, The Headley Trust, John Coates Charitable Trust, Jowett Copyright Trust, Marsh Charitable Trust, New Park Educational Foundation, The Polonsky Foundation, The Rank Foundation, The Reed Foundation, Rushworth Foundation, and others who wish to remain anonymous.

-Who's Who at Classics For All
+Who's Who at Classics for All